-Prerequisite(s): ENGL 103, 104; third or fourth year standing or instructor's consent.
+Prerequisite(s): ENGL 103, 104; third- or fourth-year standing or instructor's consent.
 THTR 344 Modern Drama (3 sem. hrs.)
-A study of eight to 10 modern plays - British, American, and Canadian - representing different forms and approaches to drama in the last 100 years.
+A study of eight to ten modern plays - British, American, and Canadian - representing different forms and approaches to drama in the last 100 years.
 NB: Attendance at theatre performances is required.
 Not offered every year.
 See department chair.
 Cross-listed: ENGL 394.

-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
-(3-0 or 0-0) THTR 345 Irish Drama (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
+(3-0) THTR 345 Irish Drama (3 sem. hrs.)
 A survey of the dramatic literature of Ireland, focusing on twentieth century plays from Yeats to Beckett and Friel.
 After a quick review of the eighteenth and nineteenth centuries, the course turns to the drama of Irish nationalism and follows its development into the international arena.
 NB: Attendance at theatre performances is required.
 Not offered every semester.
 See department chair.
 Cross-listed: ENGL 395.

-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
-(3-0; 0-0) THTR 346 American Drama (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
+(3-0) THTR 346 American Drama (3 sem. hrs.)
 A survey of significant American dramatic literature.
 Beginning with a brief background of eighteenth and nineteenth century drama influenced by European styles, the course progresses to Eugene O'Neill, widely considered to be the dramatist to define a distinct American voice in the theatre.
 This course then examines the work of significant playwrights such as Arthur Miller, Lillian Hellman, Tennessee Williams, Tony Kushner, Lorraine Hansberry and others, and includes a component on "the book musical".
 NB: Attendance at theatre performances is required.
 Not offered every year.
 See department chair.
 Cross-listed: ENGL 396.